 Book April–June or September–October for the value sweet spot.
 Plan July–August four to six months out.
 Confirm Nyepi (March) before booking.

-File closes at VERY HIGH.
+File closes at HIGH.
 Book direct one to two months out and combine with a Tirta Gangga or Amed circuit.
 Skip if airport-close convenience matters; the East Bali drive is two hours each way.